Hiccups is a common and mostly harmless condition.

 YJ declares that she has no competing interests.

-Professor Peter Kranke and Dr Yvonne Jelting would like to gratefully acknowledge Dr Thomas M. Metterlein, a previous contributor to this monograph.
+Professor Peter Kranke and Dr Yvonne Jelting would like to gratefully acknowledge Dr Thomas M. Metterlein, a previous contributor to this topic.
 TMM declares that he has no competing interests.

 Consultant Anaesthetist and Associate Director of Research and Development